huguhugu/huguhugu/sheet/README.txt

-Parser will parse between 'START' and 'END' token.
-Sheet should start with 'bpm:' info.
+Parser will parse between 'START' and 'END' token.(Should add newline after END token) Sheet should start with 'bpm:' info.
 Parser will automatically calculate one note's duration time based on bpm.